dentarg/auth0-blog/_posts/2016-10-11-auth0-with-azure-documentdb.markdown

 ---

-**TL;DR:** In this article you will learn how to integrate Auth0 with the fast and scalable Azure DocumentDB as a custom database connection and use it on your Auth0 Applications.
+**TL;DR:** In this article you will learn how to integrate Auth0 with the fast and scalable Azure DocumentDB as a custom database connection and use it in your Auth0 applications.

 ---

-Auth0 offers a highly performant and secure user store to maintain your users’ profiles; it is also a common scenario if you want to **store** your users’ login information in your **own database** where you keep all of your application's data, in this case, Auth0 provides you with several identity providers you can use to **integrate**.
-One such database is **Azure DocumentDB**, a blazing fast **NoSQL** service for highly available and globally distributed applications.
+Auth0 offers a highly performant and secure user store to maintain your users’ profiles.
+It is also a common solution if you want to **store** your users’ login information in your **own database** where you keep all of your application's data; in this case, Auth0 provides you with several identity providers you can use to **integrate**.
+One such database is **Azure DocumentDB**, a blazing-fast **NoSQL** service for highly available and globally distributed applications.

 During this article, we will guide you into **integrating Auth0 and Azure DocumentDB** so your users' profiles are stored on your cloud NoSQL database.

 ## Authentication integrated

-Let’s start by noting the **diversity** of custom database identity providers that Auth0 supports:
+Let’s start by noting the **diversity** of custom database identity providers that Auth0 supports.

-This list includes MySQL, Sql Server (both on-premises and on Azure), PostgreSQL, ASP.NET Membership providers, any Basic Auth web service and **MongoDB**.
+This list includes MySQL, Sql Server (both on-premises and on Azure), PostgreSQL, ASP.NET Membership Providers, any Basic Auth web service and **MongoDB**.
 We will focus on this last one since Azure DocumentDB now supports the [MongoDB protocol](https://azure.microsoft.com/documentation/articles/documentdb-protocol-mongodb/).

 ![Auth0 custom providers list](https://cdn.auth0.com/blog/auth0-and-documentdb/providers.png)

->You can see the full Custom Database Identity providers' documentation on the [official docs](https://auth0.com/docs/connections/database).
+>You can see the full Custom Database Identity providers' documentation in the [official docs](https://auth0.com/docs/connections/database).

-The integration is achieved by **customizable [Node.js](https://nodejs.org/en/) scripts** that can be coded directly on Auth0’s configuration dashboard manually or using a wide arrange of templates.
+The integration is achieved by **customizable [Node.js](https://nodejs.org/en/) scripts** that can be coded directly on Auth0’s configuration dashboard manually or using a wide array of templates.

 To _sum up_, we will be using the MongoDB protocol supported by Auth0 identity provider to connect to our Azure DocumentDB and store/retrieve our users' information by custom Node.js scripts.

 ## Creating our database

-Like we mentioned before, Azure DocumentDB supports the [creation of databases that support the MongoDB protocol](https://azure.microsoft.com/documentation/articles/documentdb-create-mongodb-account/) (as of the writing of this article, this feature is in preview).
-We must access the [Azure Portal](https://portal.azure.com/) and filter for DocumentDB services, we will find the version with MongoDB support:
+As we mentioned before, Azure DocumentDB supports the [creation of databases that support the MongoDB protocol](https://azure.microsoft.com/documentation/articles/documentdb-create-mongodb-account/) (as of the writing of this article, this feature is in preview).
+We must access the [Azure Portal](https://portal.azure.com/) and filter for DocumentDB services to find the version with MongoDB support:

 ![Searching the Azure Portal](https://cdn.auth0.com/blog/auth0-and-documentdb/portal-search.png)
 ![Creating our Azure DocumentDB service](https://cdn.auth0.com/blog/auth0-and-documentdb/portal-creation.png)

-Once created, we will be able to access our **connection string** credentials on the instance blade, we need to take note of these values because we well use them later on the integration:
+Once created, we will be able to access our **connection string** credentials on the instance blade.
+We need to take note of these values because we will use them later on the integration:

 ![Obtaining connection string](https://cdn.auth0.com/blog/auth0-and-documentdb/portal-connectionstring.png)

 After creating our service, we will proceed to create a **Database** and a **Collection** to store our data.
 If you are not familiar with the Database and Collection concepts for NoSQL databases, a Database can hold multiple Collections and each Collection will store Documents (in JSON format).
 You will be [billed](https://azure.microsoft.com/pricing/details/documentdb/) for _each Collection_, so plan your distribution accordingly.

->You can review the complete concept diagram on the [official documentation](https://azure.microsoft.com/documentation/articles/documentdb-resources/).
+>You can review the complete concept diagram in the [official documentation](https://azure.microsoft.com/documentation/articles/documentdb-resources/).

 We will create an "auth0" database: